MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/zscaler-integration.md

 ## Deploy the Zscaler integration

-1. In the Zscalar portal, complete the Zscaler integration for Defender for Cloud Apps.
+1. In the Zscalar portal, configure the Zscaler integration for Defender for Cloud Apps.
 For more information, see the [Zscaler documentation](https://help.zscaler.com/zia/configuring-mcas-integration).
 1. In [Microsoft 365 Defender](https://security.microsoft.com/), complete the integration with the following steps:

     1. Select **Settings** > **Cloud apps** > **Cloud discovery** > **Automatic log upload** > **+Add data source**.